ibm-cloud-docs/codeengine/domainmappings.md

 ### Adding a DNS record in CIS to direct traffic to your {{site.data.keyword.codeengineshort}} application
 {: #adding-DNS-in-CIS}

 If you have a CIS instance to manage your custom domain, update the DNS records to point to your {{site.data.keyword.codeengineshort}} project, as follows.
-Note that for non-CIS domain registrars, the steps slightly are different, but the goal is the same: creating a DNS record with the **CNAME** type, that points to the {{site.data.keyword.codeengineshort}} projects CNAME endpoint:
+Note that for non-CIS domain registrars, the steps differ, but the goal is the same: creating a DNS record with the **CNAME** type, that points to the {{site.data.keyword.codeengineshort}} projects CNAME endpoint:

 1. On the CIS instance details page, go to **Reliability>DNS**.
 Scroll to **DNS records** and click **Add**.
 2. In the "Add record" pane: